 Witty and personable, DancingDark’s frequent giggles easily turn into tears.
 The 37-year-old is committed to doubting “mainstream narratives.”
 When 9/11 happened, things just didn’t add up.
 There were suspicious delays in the media coverage and some dude down at the World Trade Center mumbled, “Bin Laden, Bin Laden…” Is it possible that the American government had staged the attack to legitimize its invasion of Iraq and take all their oil?

 READING OUT LOUD IN A TIME OF TERROR

 Lithub, December, 2016

 With few exceptions, my husband has read out loud to me each night before we go to sleep for the last eight years.
-Originally, the reading was supposed to calm us after an active day, but in recent weeks—in the post-apocalyptic times of Trump—our ritual has taken on a special dimension.
-With the election, we have struggled to conceptualize and respond to Trump’s hatred and his path of evil.
+Originally, the reading was supposed to calm us after an active day, but in recent weeks our ritual has taken on a special dimension.
+We have struggled to conceptualize and respond to Trump’s hatred and his path of evil.
 Where to go from here?
 The forest appears darker now than it had ever been.

 THE TRANSGENDER BODY IN ART